Introduction to Python

 Hola desde la función 1 del módulo 1Hola desde la función 2 del módulo 1Hola desde la función 1 del módulo 2Hola desde la función 2 del módulo 2

-But what if our package has dozens of files with functions that we want to use, we would have to import all the files one by one.
-To avoid this, you can create a __init__.py
+But what if our package has dozens of files with functions that we want to use, would we have to import all the files one by one?
+To avoid this, we can create an __init__.py

-file inside the package where all this file import is done.
+file within the package where all these file imports can be handled.

 !touch mi_paquete_de_python/__init__.py